This article describes accessing the CEDA Archive from JASMIN:

-Accessing the CEDA archive on JASMIN servers
+- Accessing the CEDA Archive on JASMIN servers

-The CEDA Archive covers datasets from the atmospheric, climate change and earth observation science domains, previously known as the BADC and NEODC archives.
-This is directly accessible as a file system from the shared science machines on JASMIN.
+The CEDA Archive provides direct access to thousands of atmospheric, climate change and earth observation datasets.
+The Archive is directly accessible as a file system from the shared science machines on JASMIN.

 Archive access groups